 It was a remarkable show, in stark contrast to the controversial ceremony that took place last year.
 The whole event was completely inspirational, especially as Martine Wright, who survived the London 7/7 bombings to play sitting volleyball at the Paralympics, told of her struggle to compete as she won the Helen Rollason award.

 It is hard to believe that London 2012 has already had two full days of Olympic competition and the special memories are already being made.
 Here are my personal favourites so far:

 Usain Bolt's failure to win both the 100m and 200m finals at the Jamaican Olympic trials last week has become a major talking point in world athletics.
 The hero of the 2008 Beijing Olympics was completely outclassed by his Jamaican teammate Yohan Blake, who was the victor in both events.
 The prospect of an Olympic upset is being discussed among fans and critics alike.
 Alarm bells are ringing.

 With only 100 days to go until the Olympic games begin Play with Flair is celebrating this milestone by looking back 100 years to the Olympic games in Stockholm 1912.
-This was the first Olympic games where competitors from all … Continue reading